Afghan Civil War (1996–2001): Assassination of Massoud

 Map of the situation in Afghanistan on October 1, 2001, until the US and UK air attack on Afghanistan, October 7, 2001.

 In early 2001 Massoud addressed the European Parliament in Brussels asking the international community to provide humanitarian help to the people of Afghanistan.
 He stated that the Taliban and Al Qaeda had introduced "a very wrong perception of Islam" and that without the support of Pakistan and bin Laden the Taliban would not be able to sustain their military campaign for up to a year.
 On this visit to Europe he also warned that his intelligence had gathered information about a large-scale attack on U.S. soil being imminent.

 On September 9, 2001, two Arab suicide attackers allegedly belonging to Al Qaeda, posing as journalists, detonated a bomb hidden in a video camera while under the pretense of interviewing Ahmed Shah Massoud.
 Commander Massoud died in a helicopter that was taking him to a hospital.

 In over 26 years Massoud had survived dozens of other assassination attempts by the Soviet KGB and the Afghan communist intelligence service, the Pakistani ISI, Gulbuddin Hekmatyar, the Taliban and Al Qaeda.
 For many days the United Front denied the death of Massoud for fear of desperation among their people.
 In the end, the slogan "Now we are all Massoud" became a unifying battle cry.

 U.S. invasion

-After the attacks of September 11, 2001 on U.S. soil, which killed less than 3,000 people, the United States and Britain launched an air assault on Afghanistan on 7 October 2001, which the Taliban referred to as an "attack on Islam".
+After the attacks of September 11, 2001 on U.S. soil, the United States and Britain launched an air assault on Afghanistan on 7 October 2001, which the Taliban referred to as an "attack on Islam".
 Ground troops of the United Front (Northern Alliance), supported by Iran, India, Tajikistan, Russia, Uzbekistan, Turkey and the United States' extensive bombing of Taliban forces and military infrastructure, in November and December 2001 ousted the Taliban from power in Kabul and gained control of much of the rest of the country.